» The Core Four

 YouTube is a video-sharing platform that makes it easy to search, share, and watch online videos.
 YouTube is one of the most popular sites on the web, and it's in-depth set of video creation tools helps users develop a profile, create a channel, upload videos, and share content with others.
 The site was founded on four principles that champion voice and community including freedom of expression, freedom of information, freedom of opportunity, and freedom to belong.

 Book Creator allows teachers to create powerful eBooks that include text, pictures, drawings, video, and audio - for free.
-Book Creator for Chrome allows teachers to maintain a 40-book library, which students can submit their own books to.
+Book Creator online allows teachers to maintain a 40-book library, which students can submit their own books to.
 The free iPad app permits a teacher to maintain one book for editing.
 The paid iPad app allows storing unlimited books for editing.

 Seesaw is a digital portfolio management system, allowing students to submit artifacts of learning to a class feed that is managed by the teacher.
 Seesaw is great for progress monitoring, supporting differentiated instruction, and enhancing student voice.
 A teacher sets up a classroom, and decides whether students will sign in with their existing e-mail address or via a specially generated QR code.
 The QR code option is an easy way to get young children started using Seesaw, and permits students to use a wide variety of devices such as laptops, Chromebooks, tablets, or smartphones.

 EdPuzzle is a free assessment-centered tool that allows teachers and students to create interactive online videos by embedding either open-ended or multiple-choice questions, voice over comments, or notes on a video.
 Edpuzzle videos can be made with videos from a number of websites, including YouTube, TED, Vimeo, and National Geographic.